deodandem/1134/content/_index.md

 ## Zoom

-When classes move online, reference the Canvas "Zoom" tab for access.
+If you need to access class online, reference the Canvas "Zoom" tab for access.
 Do not share the Zoom meeting information with outside parties.
 Keep your camera on, as it improves the quality of conversation.
 Mute your microphone when not speaking.

 ## Policy